-The National Park Service will offer free admission to all of these sites on Aug.
-25.
+The National Park Service will offer free admission to all of these sites throughout the year.

 With the COVID-19 Delta variant keeping the pandemic alive, some are backing away from travel plans and big events once more.